andrelbd1/research-edm-la/Compilation.md

 - (19) Identify learners’ personality
 - (20) Teachers’ behavior (e.g., patterns, interventions to increase academic performance)
 - (21) Offer action recommendation to teacher
-- (22) to make students aware of their behavior or performance
+- (22) To make students aware of their behavior or performance

 ## Methodologies
 - (01) Analysis using tools (without specify method) as excel, weka , matlab